 International Criminal Court (ICC) Court in The Hague where crimes under the Rome Statute may be prosecuted if a given State cannot or will not prosecute such crimes.

 Mission LifeForce A global campaign mobilising civil society to support SIDS taking ecocide law forward at the International Criminal Court: in practice, a growing movement of legal Earth Protectors built around the Earth Protectors Trust Fund document.

 Small Island Developing States (SIDS) Small island nations (mostly in Pacific, some in Caribbean) which are highly vulnerable to climate change (eg rising sea levels) as well as corporate ecocide (eg for palm oil production)

 Trustee/Trustee of the Earth Any person signing up to the Earth Protectors Trust Fund and gifting €5 or more to the fund.
 (Free if signing up from one of the SIDS).
 This Trusteeship is unusual in that it incurs no ongoing obligations or liabilities, whether administrative, financial or otherwise.
 There is a legal duty set out in Article 4 of the EPTF document: “Becoming a Trustee of the Earth is to become a protector of a law which is in alignment with a universally recognised moral code of respect, peace and a duty of care for all life.
 It is a direct expression of intent to create peace between all beings.”
 There is no set way of fulfilling this duty - it is up to the Trustee.
-See also FAQ question 3.
+See also FAQ page.